 No off-site improvements to the existing infrastructure are needed to support the project.
-The site is currently well served by existing infrastructure.
+The onsite wastewater utilities will include a subterranean private pump system to serve approximately 86 units or 61 percent of the project, all north of the Telegraph Canyon Channel box culvert drainage facility.
+The Project will construct one private eight-inch sewer lateral connecting to existing public utilities on Moss Street.
 The Sweetwater Authority provides water service to the existing buildings and would provide service for the new condominiums as well.
 Sewer service is provided by the City.
-Water for the site will connect to an existing water main in Moss Street.
-Sewer for the project will connect to existing sewer mains in Industrial Boulevard and Moss Street.
-Two sewer connections are proposed to avoid creating an intersection of the Telegraph Canyon Drainage Channel with a sewer pipe.
+Water for the site will connect to an existing water main on Moss Street.